-• The windscreen wipers will only function when the ignition is switched on and the respective bonnet or rear lid are closed.
+• The windscreen wiper and rear wiper system only function when the ignition is switched on and the bonnet or rear lid, respectively, are closed.

-• The interval wipe speed varies according to the vehicle speed.
-The faster the vehicle is moving, the more often the windscreen is cleaned.

-• The rear wiper is automatically switched on when the windscreen wiper is on and the car is in reverse gear.
+- The interval wipe speed varies according to the vehicle speed.
+The faster the vehicle is moving, the more often the windscreen is cleaned. - The rear wiper is automatically switched on when the windscreen wiper is on and the car is in reverse gear.